nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## View Unofficial Transcript : `transcript`

-You can view your Unofficial Transcript to get an idea of your degree progress.This will disaply the modules you have completed and their corresponding grades.
+You can view your Unofficial Transcript to get an idea of your degree progress.This will display the modules you have completed and their corresponding grades.
 The total number of credits completed and the CAP will also be displayed.

 You can type `transcript` to view your Unofficial Transcript.